Secure, Compliant, and Verifiable AI Chatbots for State AgenciesCPE Credit Eligible Webinar · Dec 10, 2025 · 1:00-2:00pm ET

 When systems are undergoing maintenance or there’s a delay in resolving a ticket, users want to be informed.
 Chatbots can also send real-time updates to keep everyone in the loop.

-Proactive IT Monitoring With Chatbots
+Proactive IT Monitoring With AI-Powered Chatbots#

-Chatbots work around the clock to keep a close eye on your systems.
+IT teams must monitor systems to spot issues before they become major problems.
+Chatbots are great at this by providing continuous monitoring.
+Your chatbots will work around the clock to keep a close eye on your systems.
 When something unusual happens, such as a spike in CPU usage or a drop in network performance, they send instant alerts.

-IT Chatbots as Workflow Orchestrators
+IT Chatbots as Workflow Orchestrators#

 Most IT teams spend a lot of time reacting to issues.
 While necessary, it’s not the most efficient way to manage systems.